-One, is by focusing on our relationships with key customers.
-We have to recognize that the key customers, in the most part for us, are the instrument manufacturers, the six or seven companies that dominate our industry, the infrared industry especially.
+One is by focusing on our relationships with key customers.
+We have to recognize that the key customers, for the most part for us, are the instrument manufacturers, the six or seven companies that dominate our industry, the infrared industry especially.
 We’ve worked very hard to work with those people all over the world.

 Secondly, we focused a lot of effort into emerging nations especially China, India, Singapore, the rest of the Far East and also Europe, which is our traditional strong base.
 We've spent a lot of time traveling visiting trade shows, meeting people, giving awareness sessions to our customers on our products.
 That has been a huge driver for us, meeting people, finding key partners in those parts of the world.

 But the biggest thing, the thing that has made the biggest difference to us is innovation.
 The company that I joined ten years ago had a great reputation for innovation but it had waned somewhat; the company had not done as much innovating as was necessary.
 We've changed that around.
 We've brought some real big hitters to market in the last five, six years, some in our traditional sample analysis area but also in the sample preparation area.

 Our new products now represent half of our sales.
 Half of our sales now are things that weren't in the market five, six years ago.
 I believe that we've regained our reputation as true innovators.
 We want to keep on developing a fluid and flexible portfolio of products that meet the needs of our customers.

 In a crowded market place, it can be difficult to get noticed.
 Why do you believe researchers and OEMs choose to use your products?

 It goes back to the theme that's been running through this talk about traditional and modern.